 CS/EE 145.
 Projects in Networking.
 9 units (0-0-9); third term.
-Prerequisites: Either CS/EE/CMS 144 or CS 141 b in the preceding term, or instructor permission.
+Prerequisites: Either CMS/CS/EE 144 or CS 141 b in the preceding term, or instructor permission.
 Students are expected to execute a substantial project in networking, write up a report describing their work, and make a presentation.
-Instructors: Low, Wierman.
+Instructor: Wierman.

-EE/CNS/CS 148 ab.
+EE/CNS/CS 148.
 Selected Topics in Computational Vision.
-9 units (3-0-6); first, third terms.
-Prerequisites: undergraduate calculus, linear algebra, geometry, statistics, computer programming.
-EE 148a is not a prerequisite for EE 148b.
+9 units (3-0-6); third term.
 For course description, see Electrical Engineering.

 SS/CS 149.
 Introduction to Algorithmic Economics.
 9 units (3-0-6).
 Prerequisites: Ma 3, CS 24 and CS 38, or instructor permission.
 For course description, see Social Science.

 CS 150.
 Probability and Algorithms.
 9 units (3-0-6); second term.
 Prerequisites: CS 38 a and Ma 5 abc.
 Elementary randomized algorithms and algebraic bounds in communication, hashing, and identity testing.
 Game tree evaluation.
 Topics may include randomized parallel computation; independence, k-wise independence and derandomization; rapidly mixing Markov chains; expander graphs and their applications; clustering algorithms.
-Instructor: Schulman.
+Not offered 2015–16.

 CS/CNS/EE 156 ab.
 Learning Systems.
 9 units (3-0-6); first, third terms.
 Prerequisites: Ma 2 and CS 2, or equivalent.
 Introduction to the theory, algorithms, and applications of automated learning.
 How much information is needed to learn a task, how much computation is involved, and how it can be accomplished.
 Special emphasis will be given to unifying the different approaches to the subject coming from statistics, function approximation, optimization, pattern recognition, and neural networks.
-Instructor: Abu-Mostafa.
+Not offered 2015–16.

 CS/CNS 171.
 Introduction to Computer Graphics Laboratory.
 12 units (3-6-3); first term.
 Prerequisites: Ma 2 and extensive programming experience.
 This course introduces the basic ideas behind computer graphics and its fundamental algorithms.
 Topics include graphics input and output, the graphics pipeline, sampling and image manipulation, three-dimensional transformations and interactive modeling, basics of physically based modeling and animation, simple shading models and their hardware implementation, and fundamental algorithms of scientific visualization.
 Students will be required to perform significant implementations.
 Instructor: Barr.